SSgt Jeremy Austin

 Mission Accomplished on Oct.
 5, 2013

-Unconscious and trapped in the vehicle, his fellow soldiers saved his life, applying tourniquets and helping to prepare him for medevac to a British Field Hospital where his legs were amputated.
+>Unconscious and trapped in the vehicle, his fellow Marines saved his life, applying tourniquets and helping to prepare him for medevac to a British field hospital, where his legs were amputated.
 Transported to Landstuhl, Germany, SSgt Austin was next brought state-side where he endured three corrective surgeries at Bethesda Naval Medical Center.

 A North Carolina native, Jeremy decided to move to Virginia to be closer to his family.
 An avid outdoorsman, Jeremy enjoys hunting, fishing, and riding four-wheelers.
 SSgt Austin is a member of the Military Order of the Purple Heart and Injured Marine Semper Fi.
 He hopes to further his education and open his own business someday.